nitrictech/docs/docs/guides/profiles.md

     homeTown: ctx.req.json().homeTown,
   };

-  // Create the new profile
+  // Store the profile in our collection await profiles.doc(id).set(profile);
-  await profiles.doc(id).set(profile);

   // Return the id